Jesse-Na/codeboard/README.md

 <img width="371" height="373" alt="image" src="https://github.com/user-attachments/assets/73ebf9e4-d61b-455e-8380-fdb3e019d007" />

-To delete or edit the name, language, or description of the room, navigate to *My Workspace* and right-click on the room card.
+To delete or edit the name, language, or description of the room, navigate to *My Rooms* and right-click on the room card.
 A menu will appear with the options to edit or permanently delete the room.

 <img width="486" height="235" alt="image" src="https://github.com/user-attachments/assets/8e32e7c1-20d6-4dec-8a7d-0f2b70f76a35" />